 Turtle Point Press is an independent publisher distinguished by books of superior literary content and elegant design.
-The Press has been delighting readers with new fiction, poetry, memoirs, translations, and rediscovered classics since 1990.
+The Press has been delighting readers with new fiction, literary nonfiction, poetry, memoirs, works in translation, and rediscovered classics since 1990.

-Over the years, Turtle Point Press books have achieved many distinctions: Trappings by poet and translator Richard Howard won a Lambda Award, Tales Out of School by Benjamin Taylor won the Harold Ribelow Award for the best Jewish novel of the year, Devin Johnston’s Sources was shortlisted for a National Book Critic’s Circle Award, and Brian O’Doherty’s novel The Deposition of Father McGreevy was shortlisted for a Man Booker Prize.
+Over the years, Turtle Point Press books have achieved many distinctions: poet and translator Richard Howard’s Trappings won a Lambda Literary Award and his Without Saying was a National Book Award finalist, Tales Out of School by Benjamin Taylor won the Harold Ribelow Award for the best Jewish novel of the year, Devin Johnston’s Sources was shortlisted for a National Book Critic’s Circle Award, and Brian O’Doherty’s novel The Deposition of Father McGreevy was shortlisted for a Man Booker Prize.
 In addition, Broken Irish by Edward J. Delaney and Dear Prudence: New and Selected Poems by David Trinidad were selected for several year-end Top Ten Books of the Year.
 What It Is Like: New and Selected Poems by Charles North was named one of the year’s best poetry books by National Public Radio.

 Turtle Point has published the letters of New York School Poet James Schuyler, as well as co-published with the Academy of American Poets, Hanging Loose Press, and Farrar, Straus & Giroux.